Island hopping on the Aeolian Islands

 But even if the hike goes ahead as planned, there’s no guarantee that you will actually get lucky at the top and see the Strombolian action in all its glory.
 I started off on a perfectly sunny afternoon at the end of May, but along the way more & more clouds were gathering around the top…

 By the time we got there, the view was completely obscured and I stared into a crater full of fog.
-I could hear the explosions going off nearby, but there was nothing to be seen…
+I could hear explosions from the spectacular fire-breathing pits going off nearby, but there was nothing to be seen.

 View into the fog-filled craters of Stromboli.